-Two/three commercial cpue series (longliners and pair trawlers) are updated every year, but the WG decided in the benchmark assessment in 2004 not to use them in the tuning of the VPA.
-The cpue for the longliners was shown to be highly dependent upon environmental conditions whereas the cpue for the pair trawlers could be influenced by other factors than stock size, for example the price differential between cod and saithe.
-These two/three cpue series are presented in the report although they were not used as tuning series.
+Three commercial cpue series (two for longliners and one for pair trawlers) are updated every year, but the WG decided in the benchmark assessment in 2004 not to use them in the tuning of the VPA.
+The cpue for the longliners was shown to be dependent upon environmental conditions whereas the cpue for the pair trawlers could in principle be influenced by other factors than stock size, for example the price differential between cod and saithe, although it has corresponded well with the survey indices.
+These three cpue series are presented in the report although they were not used as tuning series.